 This SDLC model is defined as an approach which can be developed as per the plan, as well as the new project or information system.
 Predictive model is especially helpful because they offer a lot of structure to a project.
 Following are the few models of SDLC that fall under predictive SDLC Model:

-The first process model to be implemented was the waterfall model.
+This was the first process model that came in use.
 The understanding and use of it is very easy.
-Each phase needs to be complemented in a waterfall model before the next phase can commence and the phase cannot overlap.
+The completion of each phase in a waterfall model is necessary before the next phase can commence and the phase cannot overlap.

 The prototyping model is software development lifecycle model in which a prototype is constructed, tested and then redesigned as needed, until the full system or product can lastly be created with an acceptable prototype.
 This model is best suited for situations where not all project specifications are fully known in advance.

 The RAD model is the Rapid Application Development model.
 It’s like a progressive model.
-The RAD model parallels parts or pieces, as if they were mini projects, are created.
+The RAD model parallels parts or pieces, as if there is creation of mini projects.
 The innovations are time-boxed, supplied to a working prototype and then mounted.

 Adaptive model is a direct output of the earlier agile development framework, Rapid Application Development.
-It is intended to allow teams, in light planning and continuous training, to adjust rapidly and efficiently to changing needs or market conditions by developing their product.
-The adaptive model strategy promotes team to evolve in three phases: speculate, collaborate and learn.
+In light for planning and continuous training, it is the model that allow teams to adjust rapidly and efficiently to changing needs or market conditions by developing their product.
+Thus, the adaptive model strategy promotes team to evolve in three phases: speculate, collaborate and learn.
 Following are the few models of SDLC that fall under adaptive SDLC Model:

 The spiral model for the risk management is one of the most significant software development lifecycle models.
-It looks like a spiral with many loops in its diagrammatic portrayal.
-The spiral model is a combination of waterfall model and iterative model.
+As the name says, it looks like a spiral with many loops in its diagrammatic portrayal.
+Therefore, the spiral model is a combination of waterfall model and iterative model.

 It is a mixture of iterative and incremental system designing focusing on system adaptability and customer satisfaction through fast delivery of operating software product.
 It breaks the product into tiny progressive structures.
-These structures can be found in iterations.
-Typically, every iteration lasts between one to three weeks.
+In iterations, these structures is present.
+Generally, every iteration lasts between one to three weeks.

 Dynamic Systems Development Method is a flexible structure that deals with the whole life cycle of the venture and its company effect.
-Like the wider flexible philosophy, then DSDM provides an iterative strategy to the creation of software and this structure specifically says that “any initiative must be aligned to clearly defined strategic goals and focus upon early delivery of real benefits to the business.”
+Like the wider flexible philosophy, then DSDM provides an iterative strategy to the creation of software.
+This structure specifically says that “any initiative must be aligned to clearly defined strategic goals and focus upon early delivery of real benefits to the business”.
 The framework is based on four concepts: feasibility and business study, functional model and prototype iteration, design and build iteration, and implementation.